Gabriel del Valle

 Gabriel del Valle Medina (born 3 December 1970) is an Argentine football manager and former player who played as a defender.
-He is the current manager of Ecuadorian club Deportivo Cuenca along with Juan Zubeldía.
+He is the current manager of Newell's Old Boys' youth categories.

 Playing career

 Born in Buenos Aires, del Valle began his career with hometown side River Plate, making his senior debut in 1991.
 He moved to fellow Primera División side Lanús in the following years, but only remained one season at his new side, after featuring rarely.

 From 1994 onwards, del Valle played for Primera B Nacional sides Sarmiento, Nueva Chicago, Deportivo Morón, Cipolletti and Gimnasia y Tiro, before moving abroad for the 2001 season, with Ecuadorian side LDU Quito.
 He helped the latter bounce back to the Serie A in 2001 as a starter, before featuring more sparingly in 2002 and subsequently signing for Técnico Universitario.

 In 2003, del Valle returned to his home country and joined Aldosivi in the Torneo Federal A. He then played for Primera B Metropolitana side Temperley in 2005, before again moving abroad in the following year with Oriente Petrolero; he retired with the latter in 2007, aged 36.